letolabs/the-little-cloud-foundry-book/en/cf.md

 Platform-as-a-service.
 Examples of this are Cloud Foundry, OpenShift, Rackspace, Google App Engine and many more.

+### router

+The Router takes HTTP requests and sends them to the appropriate running application instance.
+It usually sits behind one or more load balancers.

 ### stager

 The stager takes an application, which is often a directory of files on disk, and